techteam25/SPadv/README.md

       `FunctionName_When_[Condition]_Should_[DoExpectedBehavior]`
          **Example:** `OnCreate_When_WorkspaceDirectoryIsAlreadySet_Should_NotStartFileTreeActivity`

+   * The unit tests are written with two different test runners.
+Simpler tests have been written with MockitoJUnitRunner.
+More complex tests are writtten with RobolectricTestRunner and have been designed to work at the Activity level.
+For an example of the RobolectricTestRunner test, see TestParsePhotoStory or TestMainActivity.
+Note: If you are writing a test with RobolectricTestRunner, the main incompatibility encountered so far shows up in file access, mainly with the usage of context.contentResolver which uses the class ShadowContextResolver and gives different results from the real version.
+See FileIO.kt for some sample workarounds.

+   * All unit tests should be run before merging your code int main.
+This is a good way to prevent regressions resulting from your changes.
+Also, as you develop new features and fix bugs, it is strongly suggested that you write a new test to verify your changes and prevent future regressions.

    To run the tests from Android Studio:
    1. Open the Story Publisher project (SPadv) in Android Studio.
    2. Set the "Project" tool window to show "Tests" from the project dropdown